johnwdunn20/250Club/client/DevelopmenNotes.md

     - Connect - connect with others by email
       - I guess they might need to accept it?
     - History - partition by week and load more on scroll

-  - Running into auth 429 - too many requests - error.
-May need to set up supabase locally for testing.
-TBD for prod